golangee/gotrino-tailwind/README.md

 # wui-tailwind
-Package wui-tailwind provides some higher level components to speed up development.
+Package tailwind provides some static assets and higher level components to speed up development.
+It includes a bundled tailwind version (CDN) and some custom modifications (gotrino.css) and the material icon font.